SaveEditors/Xenforo-Bot-Intel/README.md

 # Bot Intel

 > XenForo's default robot handling is based on static user-agent matching.
 When a crawler is not in that stock list, XenForo leaves it in the guest bucket instead of reclassifying it as bot traffic.
 The result is inflated guest counts, under-reported robot activity, and weaker visibility into crawler load.
+Bot Intel was created due to this design flaw.

 Bot Intel is a XenForo 2.3 add-on for forum operators who need better visibility into crawler traffic, more accurate guest counts, and practical controls for high-volume bot activity.